Food Establishments

 On January 1, 2019, the Illinois Department of Public Health adopted the 2017 FDA Food Code, which includes an update requiring the Person in Charge (PIC) of a foodservice operation to be a Certified Food Protection Manager.
 The PIC must be onsite at all times during operating hours in Category I and Category II establishments.

 To become a CFPM, a food protection manager must attend an online or in-person* course that educates the Person in Charge (PIC) on how to receive, store, prepare, and serve food in a safe manner.
-A certificate (similar to the one below) is issued upon successful completion of a food protection manager course and exam.
+A certificate is issued upon successful completion of a food protection manager course and exam.
 The Food Protection Manager course with exam are approximately 8 hours in length.
 The Food Protection Manager certificate is valid for five (5) years.

 Rules & Law